bilboquet/nanoos/README.md

 # nanoos
-Foundation build reliable software on MCU
+Framework to build reliable and independant application on MCUs.